JADukeAIPI/AIPIProject/README.md

 How to Use the Project:

+First, create a creds.py file containing your API key as follow api = "yourAPIkey"

+Now you can access our stored database
-After you've successfully run the db.ipynmb notebook and opened the web app, it's a very straight forward process.
+After you've successfully run the db.ipynb notebook and opened the web app, it's a very straight forward process.
 Select your desired date range within the streamlite application to see our estimate of demand needs in terms of car rentals.

 Credits: